Something doesn’t seem quite right, but you’re not sure. You ask yourself… “ Is this typical, or could my child have a learning disability?”

 5. The professionals that seem to know best about what is available in the school systems are the county psychologists (they are usually the ones to administer the testing) and/or the Speech and Language Pathologists!
 Contrary to popular belief, the SLP’s (Speech and Language Pathologists) are trained to teach a student more than just proper speech and/or articulation!
 They are very knowledgeable as to the various learning styles and how to teach children with learning differences.

-6. Many learning disabilities can cause a secondary learning challenge called a language disorder.
+6. Many learning differences can cause a secondary learning challenge called a language disorder.
 This can show up in very subtle ways or in more severe ways.
 If it is subtle, the child can easily go undiagnosed and fall “between the cracks.”
-When this happens it’s heartbreaking because early interventions can actually re-train the brain while it’s still “mallable.”
+When this happens it’s heartbreaking because early interventions can actually re-train the brain while it’s still “malleable.”
 The SLP’s are trained to administer a comprehensive speech and language evaluation.
 This evaluation can accurately assess whether a child has a language disorder, and if so, to what degree.
 If a child qualifies for speech and language services, the SLP will teach the child by using various language activities that are specific to his individual learning style.
 SLP’s are also wonderful at teaching students life strategies that they can use to capitalize on their individual strengths.

 7. The Special Education Umbrella includes the following categories; Autism, Cognitive Disability, Deaf-Blindness, Emotional Disability, Orthopedic Impairment, Other Health Impairment (OHI) – (ADHD can fall into this category), Specific Learning Disabilities (SLD), Multiple Disabilities, and Speech or Language Impairment.
 In addition, Related Services are sometimes provided in addition to Special Education Services for children who qualify for Special Education Services.
 Related Services include; speech-language pathology and audiology services, psychological services, physical and occupational therapy, recreation (including therapeutic recreation), social work services, counseling services (including rehabilitation counseling) orientation and mobility services, and medical services (diagnostic and evaluation purposes only).